ngryman/bem-query/readme.md

 [travis-image]: https://img.shields.io/travis/ngryman/bem-query.svg?style=flat
 [travis-url]: https://travis-ci.org/ngryman/bem-query

-> Query DOM using BEM for lazy people.
+> DOM queries using BEM for lazy people.

 `bem-query` is the lazy version of `querySelector` and `querySelectorAll` for people using